rragundez/chunkdot/README.md

-# cosine_similarity_top_k
+# ChunkDot

-Calculate the K most similar items for a large number of items (~1Million) by partitioning the item matrix representation an using Numba.
+Multi-threaded matrix multiplication and cosine similarity calculations.
+Appropriate for the calculation of the K most similar items for a large number of items (~1 Million) by partitioning the item matrix representation (embeddings) and using Numba to accelerate the calculations.